 The good news is that – scientists say – actions and solutions to limit the increase of the temperature are already underway around the world.
 But they are not enough: the coming decade is crucial.
 But should we do?

 T for Timing

-According to the Report, the actions required to limit the global warming at 1.5°C are qualitatively very similar to those for 2°C, but more pronounced and faster over the coming decades.
-If we will keep on with the actual rate of emissions and warming, the 1.5 threshold will be reached by around 2040, well before the end of the century.
+According to the Report, the actions required to limit global warming at 1.5°C are qualitatively very similar to those for 2°C, but more pronounced and faster over the coming decades.
+If we will keep on with the actual rate of emissions and warming, the 1.5 thresholds will be reached by around 2040, well before the end of the century.
 What we should do is to enhance all the actions that are able to move the change faster.
 All 1.5°C-compatible reduction pathways require a radical reduction in CO2 emissions, with net-zero CO2 emissions around the middle of the century.